dibyendumajumdar/dmr_c/README.md

 ## LLVM backend

 The Sparse project comes with an LLVM backend called sparse-llvm.
 This is included in dmr_C.
-Unfortunately the LLVM backend is not usable at present as it has some bugs.
-It will take a while to fix the issues because the backend - this is work in progress.
+The LLVM backend is being developed to fix bugs and to define the subset of C that works.

+### Unsupported features
+Currently following features are known to not work:

+* Initializers for arrays, structs and unions.
+Only simple scalar initializers work including strings.

 ## Samples